-This Income Taxes section of MD&A generally discusses 2022 and 2021 items and year-to-year comparisons between 2022 and 2021.
-Discussions of 2020 items and year-to-year comparisons between 2021 and 2020 that are not included in this Form 10-K can be found in the Income Taxes section of MD&A in Part II, Item 7 of our Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
+This Income Taxes section of MD&A generally discusses 2023 and 2022 items and year-to-year comparisons between 2023 and 2022.
+Discussions of 2021 items and year-to-year comparisons between 2022 and 2021 that are not included in this Form 10-K can be found in the Income Taxes section of MD&A in Part II, Item 7 of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022.

-Our effective tax rate was 24.1% and 23.0% of pre-tax income for 2022 and 2021, respectively.
-The rates for 2022 and 2021 were impacted by state income taxes, the effect of changes in the cash surrender value of life insurance, non-deductible expenses, adjustments to valuation allowances on deferred taxes, federal research and development and employment tax credits, and the settlement of share-based payment awards.
-The settlement of share-based awards resulted in tax benefits of \$6.9 million and \$6.1 million in 2022 and 2021, respectively.
-The difference between our effective rate and the federal statutory rate for 2022 was also impacted by the extended alternative fuel tax credit that previously expired on December 31, 2020.
-As a result, we recognized alternative fuel tax credits of \$2.4 million for 2022 and 2021 during 2022.
-The 2021 rate was also impacted by life insurance proceeds and an increase in an uncertain tax position.
+Our effective tax rate on continuing operations was 23.9% and 24.1% of pre-tax income for 2023 and 2022, respectively.
+The rates for 2023 and 2022 were primarily impacted by state income taxes, the effect of changes in the cash surrender value of life insurance, non-deductible expenses, the alternative fuel credit, and the settlement of share-based payment awards.
+The 2023 rate was also impacted by life insurance proceeds.
+The settlement of share-based awards resulted in tax benefits of \$4.3 million and \$6.9 million in 2023 and 2022, respectively.
+We recognized alternative fuel tax credits of \$1.3 million in 2023 and \$2.4 million in 2022.

-For 2022, our U.S. statutory tax rate was 21.0%.
+For 2023, our U.S. statutory tax rate was 21.0%.
 Our average state tax rate, net of the associated federal deduction, was approximately 5%.
-However, various factors, including the amount of pre-tax income as well as benefits recognized in the income statement upon settlement of share-based payment awards, caused our full year 2022 effective tax rate to vary significantly from the statutory rate.
+However, various factors, including the amount of pre-tax income as well as benefits recognized in the income statement upon settlement of share-based payment awards, caused our full year 2023 effective tax rate to vary significantly from the statutory rate.
 Due to the impact of non-deductible expenses, lower levels of pre-tax income result in a higher tax rate on income and a lower benefit rate on losses.
 As pre-tax income or pre-tax losses increase, the impact of non-deductible expenses on the overall rate declines.

-We had net deferred tax liabilities after valuation allowances of \$54.9 million and \$59.4 million at December 31, 2022 and 2021, respectively.
-Valuation allowances for deferred tax assets totaled \$1.7 million and \$2.2 million at December 31, 2022 and 2021, respectively.
+We had net deferred tax liabilities after valuation allowances from continuing operations of \$47.6 million and \$54.2 million at December 31, 2023 and 2022, respectively.
+We evaluated the need for a valuation allowance for deferred tax assets at December 31, 2023 by considering the future reversal of existing taxable temporary differences, future taxable income, and available tax planning strategies.
+Valuation allowances for deferred tax assets totaled \$1.8 million and \$1.7 million at December 31, 2023 and 2022, respectively.
 As the Canadian tax rate is now higher than the U.S. tax rate, it is unlikely that foreign tax credit carryforwards will be useable, as U.S. taxes paid will be at a lower rate than the tax rates in Canada.

-Thus, the foreign tax credit carryforwards were fully reserved, resulting in valuation allowances of \$1.0 million and \$0.8 million at December 31, 2022 and 2021, respectively.
-At December 31, 2022, we had gross state net operating loss carryforwards of \$9.9 million.
-These state net operating loss carryforwards were reserved by valuation allowances of \$0.4 million, and there were additional valuation allowances of \$0.2 million related to state research and development tax credits and less than \$0.1 million related to state interest expense carryforwards at December 31, 2022.
-Due to taxable income, there is no need for a valuation allowance on federal net operating loss carryforwards at December 31, 2022.
+Thus, the foreign tax credit carryforwards were fully reserved, resulting in valuation allowances of \$1.0 million at December 31, 2023 and 2022.
+At December 31, 2023, we had gross state net operating loss carryforwards of \$26.4 million.
+These state net operating loss carryforwards were reserved by valuation allowances of \$0.5 million, and there were additional valuation allowances of \$0.2 million related to state research and development tax credits and less than \$0.1 million related to state interest expense carryforwards at December 31, 2023.
+Due to taxable income, there is no need for a valuation allowance on federal net operating loss carryforwards at December 31, 2023.
 The need for additional valuation allowances is continually monitored by management.

-At December 31, 2022 and 2021, there was a reserve for uncertain tax positions of \$0.9 million related to credits taken on federal returns.
+At December 31, 2023 and 2022, there was a reserve for uncertain tax positions of \$0.9 million related to credits taken on federal returns, of which \$0.5 million will reverse in the second quarter of 2024 upon the expiration of the statute of limitations.